Recruitment Process and Timeline

-If you require an adjustment to the recruitment process in relation to a Specified Learning Difficulty e.g. dyslexia, confirmation via relevant report or medical certification will need to be provided along with the application form.
+If you require an adjustment to the recruitment process in relation to a Specified Learning Difficulty e.g. dyslexia, dyspraxia, supporting information in the form of a medical or specialist’s report which provides information regarding your disability/the difficulties you experience should be submitted with your application form.

 If you believe you have a Specified Learning Difficulty that has not been assessed to date you would be required to source and undertake an assessment (at your own expense) in order that we are able to consider reasonable adjustments at the assessment centre stage (if applicable).

 You will be required to complete the national application form following the online testing section and attached any relevant documentation.

 Following submission of your application you will be invited by email to complete the College of Policing online assessment.
 This online process is a series of stages containing exercises that test the key competencies and values that are important for police constables.
 The Competency and Values Framework (CVF) sets out the behaviours expected of everyone working in policing.
 You can find out more about the CVF here.